Madhunika97/DL_Project-CNN-Model-for-Fashion-MNIST/README.md

 # DL_Project-CNN-Model-for-Fashion-MNIST

 # ** Detailed Explanation of the CNN Model for Fashion-MNIST**
-This Python script is designed to classify images from the **Fashion-MNIST dataset** using a **Convolutional Neural Network (CNN)** implemented in TensorFlow/Keras.
+Python script is designed to classify images from the **Fashion-MNIST dataset** using a **Convolutional Neural Network (CNN)** implemented in TensorFlow/Keras.
 The dataset consists of **grayscale images (28x28 pixels)** of 10 different types of fashion items.
 The model will be trained to recognize these items and make predictions.

 ---